armbian/documentation/docs/build-framework/board-configuration.md

 `comma-separated list of kernel branches` · recommended

 Kernel branches to test when they differ from the build targets; it also drives build-list generation and is recorded in `/etc/armbian-release`.
-CI warns when it is empty.
 (Internal switch.)

 - Example: `current,edge`